 - Excess sebum production: If your sebaceous glands produce more sebum, this excess sebum can enlarge your pores.
 Excess sebum production also clogs your pores and increases the risk of acne and blackheads.

-- Comedogenic products: Comedogenic skincare and make-up products can clog your pores and make them appear larger, especially if you have oily skin.
+- Comedogenic products: Comedogenic skincare and make-up products can clog your pores and make them appear larger, especially if you have an oily skin type.
 Certain oils like coconut oil are highly comedogenic and end up clogging your pores.
 Comedogenic make-up products like foundations, concealers, etc., can also trap oil and dirt in your pores and block them.

 - Skin aging: As you age, your skin loses collagen.
 This reduces skin elasticity and leads to sagging and enlarged pores.
 Loose skin is unable to support your pores and causes them to appear bigger.

 - Pollution and dirt: Environmental factors like air pollution, water pollution, dirt, bacteria, and sweat caused by heat can also increase the pore size.
 Overexposure to the sun or excessive UV light can cause large pores too.

 A moisturizer can help your skin in several ways.
 In fact, a moisturizer is a must for all skin types.
 A common myth that most people believe in is that moisturizing is only important if you have dry skin.
 But people with oily skin and large pores can equally benefit from this skincare marvel.
 Here's how: